Fenomeno (horse): Background

 Fenomeno is a dark brown horse with a white sock on his right hind leg bred in Hokkaido, Japan by the Oiwake Farm.
-During his track career he was trained by Hirofumi Toda and carried the black, red and yellow colours of Sunday Racing.
+According to the horse's owner, Sunday Racing, the name Fenomeno comes from the Portuguese word for supernatural events and monster.
+His trainer, Hirofumi Toda, nicknamed him "Mamechin" (マメチン).

 His sire, Stay Gold, a son of the thirteen-time Leading sire in Japan Sunday Silence, was a successful international performer, winning the Dubai Sheema Classic and the Hong Kong Vase.
 Standing at stud at the Big Red Farm in Hokkaido, he produced numerous important winners including Gold Ship, Orfevre, and Nakayama Festa.
 Fenomeno's dam, De Laroche, showed some racing ability, winning a maiden race in her native Ireland as a three-year-old and a minor contest in the United States at four.
 In November 2003 at the Fasig-Tipton Kentucky Fall sale she was bought for $140,000 by Haruya Yoshida and exported to become a broodmare in Japan.
 She was a half-sister to the Hong Kong champion Indigenous and as a descendant of the British broodmare Felucca (foaled 1941) was related to numerous major winners in Europe including Bireme, Longboat, Cut Above, Bolas and Sharp Edge.

+During his track career Fenomeno was trained by Hirofumi Toda and carried the black, red and yellow colours of Sunday Racing.